hpe-storage/hpe-gl4f-probe/docs/index.md

 # HPE GreenLake for File Storage Data Reduction Estimation Probe

-The HPE GreenLake for File Storage Data Reduction Estimation Probe provides estimated data reduction rate achieable based on an example data set.
+This tool is designed to run against an existing one or more File Storage mounts and provide an accurate estimation of how much data reduction you should expect to see when moving your data set to an HPE GreenLake for File Storage solution.

 # Synopsis